Known as the “sunshine vitamin”, vitamin D is one of the most underrated vitamins our body needs.

 If you are feeling fatigued, and your bones ache, chances are, your vitamin D levels in your body are low.

-Your bones ache as a result of the vitamin D deficiency causing a defect in the process of absorbing calcium.
+Your bones ache as a result and causing a defect in the process of absorbing calcium.

-As you know, calcium is one of the most important minerals for your bone health, and vitamin D deficiency causes a defect in the process of putting calcium into the collagen matrix.
+As you know, calcium is one of the most important minerals for your bone health, and deficiency of vitamin D causes a defect in the process of putting calcium into the collagen matrix.

 Vitamin D deficiency will not cause osteoporosis, those are different symptoms, but your bones will ache.

-Among the first symptoms of vitamin D deficiency is a sweaty head.
+Among the first symptoms is a sweaty head.

 If you have given birth, you probably remember that the physician asked you several times during the first months of childbirth whether your newborn has a sweaty head.

-The reason is simple, sweaty head and excessive sweating is one of the first and earliest symptoms of vitamin D deficiency.
+The reason is simple, sweaty head and excessive sweating are one of the first and earliest symptoms.